Earliest-born peopl...

 ESO Correspondent for Hungary (since 2020)

-GRG Correspondent for Hungary (since 2020)
+GRG Correspondent for Hungary (2020-2023)

 Tracker and researcher of Hungarian and other Central European (super)centenarians (since 2016)

-Enthusiast of extreme longevity (since forever)
+Enthusiast of extreme longevity (since childhood)

 Josia9353 reacted